Richard D. North

-Richard D. North (born 1946), is a UK conservative commentator.
+Richard David North (14 April 1946 – 28 September 2025) was a British conservative commentator.
 He worked for The Independent newspaper as its first environment correspondent (1986–1990) and then as environmental columnist for The Sunday Times (1990–1992).
 His book, Life On a Modern Planet: A manifesto for progress (Manchester University Press, 1995) was widely regarded as a renunciation of his green ideals.
-He now works with the free-market thinktank, the Institute of Economic Affairs (as media fellow) and with the conservative Social Affairs Unit, where he blogs on art, film and social issues.
+He worked with the free-market thinktank, the Institute of Economic Affairs (as media fellow) and with the conservative Social Affairs Unit, where he blogged on art, film and social issues.

 North appeared in a segment featured on Da Ali G Show in 2000, discussing animal rights.
 In reflecting on his appearance, he criticized the show's format of "ambush television", in which unwitting guests are tricked into appearing on a comedy program.

-The Social Affairs Unit has published North's Rich Is Beautiful: A very personal defence of Mass Affluence (2005), Mr Blair's Messiah Politics: Or what happened when Bambi tried to save the world (2006) and 'Scrap the BBC!': Ten years to set broadcasters free (2007).
+The Social Affairs Unit published North's Rich Is Beautiful: A very personal defence of Mass Affluence (2005), Mr Blair's Messiah Politics: Or what happened when Bambi tried to save the world (2006) and 'Scrap the BBC!': Ten years to set broadcasters free (2007).

 In 2012, North published a 650-entry, interactive eBook entitled The Right-wing Guide to Nearly Everything.

+North died on 28 September 2025, at the age of 79.